 Upon this realization, you may experience more vivid lucid dreams, often filled with much more richness than is typical.
 Colors are brighter, sounds are sweeter, and you can remember the smell and taste of everything in a hyper-realistic way.

-It is often easier to reach states of meditation or prayer when one is able to exercise control over the subconscious mind.
+It is often easier to reach states of meditation or prayer when one can exercise control over the subconscious mind.
 Remember to record your dream just after waking.

 Don’t be discouraged if you don’t lucid dream at the start.
 This is a new skill that must be learned.
 If you persevere you will achieve results.